-- Physical custody: This refers to the right of both parents to have their children live with them, either full time or part time.
-It is possible for parents to share physical custody rights, and this arrangement usually works best when they live relatively close to one another.
+- Physical custody — Either parent may be granted the right to have their children live with them, either full time or part time.
+It is possible for parents to share physical custody, usually when they live relatively close to one another.

-- Sole custody: When children live with one parent full time, or one parent has all of the legal decision-making powers related to the kids, it’s known as sole custody.
-Increasingly, family law courts are moving away from awarding sole legal or physical custody to parents, unless the children’s potential safety is an issue.
+- Sole custody — This means that a child lives full time with one parent or one parent has all of the legal decision-making powers.
+Increasingly, family courts are moving away from awarding sole legal or physical custody to one parent except where children’s potential safety is at issue.

-In determining custody, family law courts take into account several factors — the most important of which is the best interests of the children involved.
-To that end, courts may look at any history of abuse or violence, the parents’ ability and willingness to cooperate, the bonds children and parents have formed, and the children’s physical, mental and emotional needs.
+In determining custody, family law courts take into account several factors, including the parents’ ability and willingness to cooperate, the bonds children and parents have formed and the children’s physical, mental and emotional needs.
 In many cases, a top priority is to allow children to maintain a similar lifestyle that they enjoyed before their parents separated.

 Contact a dedicated child custody lawyer today

-For dependable legal advice on child custody and other related issues, meet with a knowledgeable family law attorney at Conroy Law Firm, PLC.
-To get started, call 985-606-3885 or contact us online today.
+For dependable legal advice on child custody and other related issues, meet with a knowledgeable family law attorney at Conroy Law Firm, APLC in Covington or Metairie.
+To get started, call us at 985-606-3885 or contact us online today.
 We are proud to serve clients in Covington, Mandeville, Metairie and the surrounding communities of Louisiana.